Think Statistics with R

 - Type I and Type II errors.
 P-value distributions.
 Power calculations.

-- "Cookbook of tests": location testing, normality, variance comparisons, counting statistics, contingency tables, regression tests.
+- "Cookbook of tests": distribution tests, parametric and non-parametric tests, counting statistics, contingency tables, correlation tests.

 Exercises